sinelaw/temper/README.md

 The first time `example_program` is being built, the job runner only knows what command needs to be run (`ld`), but the dependencies are unknown.
 While the command is being executed, the file system hook finds out that the file `module.o` is being access.
 The job runner can now be certain that `example_program` depends on `module.o`.
-The already runnning `ld` is kept waiting while the dependency is satisfied.
+The already running `ld` is kept waiting while the dependency is satisfied.
 Since `module.o` itself appears in the build rules as a known target, a new command is executed (`gcc`) and in the same fashion `source.c` is found to be a dependency of `module.o`.
 Since `source.c` exists (it isn't a target itself), no further action is needed.

 Let's assume only the contents of `source.c` change, and then the job is run again.
-The depedency graph for the last run can be consulted and then `module.o` is built first, before the command for building `example_prgram` is executed.
+The dependency graph for the last run can be consulted and then `module.o` is built first, before the command for building `example_program` is executed.

 In the above example none of the dependencies were specified explicitly, but users may choose to specify *some* dependencies for documentation or as hints that allow the build process to be parallelized also on the first run, when